Iron Horse Park

 Implementation

-The Park Board reserves the right to review and alter the fees at any time and at all times the fees associated with group use of sport fields will be in compliance with the Park Board Pricing Policy.
-Regardless of the terms of this Policy, decision to close a field to due to weather, soil or turf conditions rests solely with the Park District.
+The Park Board reserves the right to review and alter the fees at any time, and at all times, the fees associated with group use of sports fields will comply with the Park Board Pricing Policy.
+Regardless of the terms of this Policy, the decision to close a field due to weather, soil or turf conditions rests solely with the Park District.

-Use of fields by Centerville City Schools sport teams will be addressed by a separate agreement for cooperation and shared use between the Park District and Centerville City Schools.
+Use of fields by Centerville City Schools sports teams will be addressed by a separate agreement for cooperation and shared use between the Park District and Centerville City Schools.

-The Park Administration shall maintain an implementation procedure and guidelines for the equitable evaluation of applicants for Sport Field use.
+The Park District shall maintain an implementation procedure and guidelines for the equitable evaluation of applicants for sports field use.

-Youth service groups may apply for the designation of “recognized organization” and may receive designation when all criteria are satisfied.
+Youth service groups may apply for the designation of “recognized organization” and receive the designation when all criteria are satisfied.

 Pricing

-In recognition of the community service they provide, and the cost-savings to the general, tax-paying public, Recognized Organizations are not charged for their typical field use.
+Recognized organizations are not charged for their typical field use in recognition of the community service they provide and the cost savings to the general, tax-paying public.
 These organizations only contribute a nominal equity fee from nonresidents to balance the financial contribution of CWPD taxpayers.

-Independent groups will be required to pay for each and every reserved field use.
+Independent groups will be required to pay for each field reserved.
 This per-occurrence fee includes a nonresident assumption.

 Fee schedule